 - Coordination meetings.
 The team meets for a few minutes, typically at the beginning of each day, to coordinate their activities.
 The team lead facilitates the meeting and is responsible for keeping it short and focused.
 This practice is often called a scrum meeting or daily stand up meeting.
 This enables tactical governance within the team itself through increasing internal transparency and reducing the feedback cycle within the team.

 - Light-weight, risk-based milestones.
 Effective milestone reviews are as simple and short as possible.
 For a small co-located project teams milestone reviews could be as simple as a few people from the governing body, or their agents, to visit the team room and have the team spend an hour walking them through whatever is to be reviewed.
 For larger efforts this could be upwards to half a day and be held in meeting room.
 Teams in regulatory environments may need to invest a bit more effort, particularly around creation and baselining of artifacts to be reviewed and recording of action items from the review.
 With adoption of common agile practices such as stakeholder demos and team dashboards, described earlier, there will be less need for status discussions in milestone reviews.
-The milestones suggested by the DA framework are risk-based, not document based.
+The milestones suggested by the DA toolkit are risk-based, not document based.
 For example, the Proven Architecture milestone is best fulfilled through development of beginning-to-end functionality that implements high-risk requirements, not the creation and review of an architecture model.
 Light-weight, risk-based milestones

 - Retrospectives.
 A retrospective is a facilitated reflection meeting performed by the team, the goal of which is to identify potential areas of improvement.
 Retrospectives often last thirty to sixty minutes.
 Retrospectives help teams to be more self aware and improvement focused, supporting your overall governance goal of continuous improvement.